Oil prices climb on weak dollar, supply concerns

 Signalling more supplies from the United States, U.S. energy firms added oil and natural gas rigs for the first time in three weeks last week.

 The oil and gas rig count, an early indicator of future output, rose four to 763 in the week to Sept.
 16, its highest since August, energy services firm Baker Hughes Co said on Friday.
-(Reporting by Florence Tan; Editing by Lincoln Feast)
+(Reporting by Florence Tan and Jeslyn Lerh; Editing by Lincoln Feast & Shri Navaratnam)